-To live a balanced life is a great topic as the world becomes more complex with each new traumatic event.
-With so much negativity that happens around us on a daily basis, how do we find balance?
+To balance our life is a great topic as the world becomes more complex with each new traumatic event around the world.
+Especially on social media, we are exposed to so much negativity on a daily basis.
+So, how do we find balance?
 Good question, isn’t it?

 I believe the answer is different for each individual, but I also suggest that there are common threads of activities in which we can all participate and benefit.
 Keep in mind that less is more and don’t overwhelm yourself with a sudden change in your daily routine.
-Instead, make little changes over a period of time that are specifically tuned into YOU.
+Instead, make little changes over a period of time that are specifically tuned into you and your circumstances.